 What is growth hacking?

-The concept of growth hacking is simply achieving more while doing less.
+The concept of growth hacking and growth hacking funnel is simply achieving more while doing less.

 The key is creativity.
 A good growth hacker will find out what your consumers want and optimize your product or service for the product-market fit.